-The online missionary training school consists of 20 different missions courses/modules.
-Each missions course focuses on one main topic and the articles, books, Bible studies, and videos revolve around that principle theme during that entire module.
-Students can register and enroll in individual modules or take the entire 20 module OMTS can earn a GFM certificate of training with a transcript or College credit through one of our partner organizations.
-Click on each module below to read through the descriptions below to see if certain modules interest you or if you would benefit from going through the entire missions training program which is highly recommended.
-We encourage students to proceed in the sequential order that the missions courses are listed below as they often times build upon each other and some refer back to lessons learned from previous modules.
+Students who complete the entire 20 module OMTS can earn a GFM certificate of training with a transcript or College credit through one of our partner organizations.
+Click on each module below to read through the descriptions below to determine if certain modules interest you or if you would benefit from the entire missions training program which is highly recommended.
+We encourage students to proceed in the sequential order that the modules are listed as they often times build upon each other and some refer back to lessons learned from previous modules.

-This is our free sample course.
-During this missions course, we will be exposing you to our foundational values, history, ministry philosophy, etc. You will get the teachings that are the backbone of everything we do (biblical basis of missions, state of the world, the kingdom of God, unreached people groups, 10/40 window, disciple making movements) as well as a missions overview with some of the basic teachings from the Perspectives in the World Christian Movement course.
-We will also be explaining the moodle system, assignment, ministry hours and the other aspects of the online missionary training school.
+You will receive the teachings that drive everything we at GFM do (biblical basis of missions, state of the world, the kingdom of God, unreached people groups, 10/40 window, disciple making movements) as well as a missions primer from the renown Perspectives in the World Christian Movement course.
+We will also explain the moodle system for assignments, required ministry hours, and the other aspects of the Online Missionary Training School.

 It has been said that “nothing happens apart from intercessory prayer”.
 Prayer is the backbone of the missionary and is a universal element of every revival and church planting movement throughout history.
 We must learn how to “watch and pray” both listening and asking with boldness as we pray according to His will.
 As we spend time with God, our heart begins to beat as his heart does and we begin to rejoice with the things that make him rejoice and be broken for the things that break his heart.
 This missions course is all about intimacy with God (abiding) and changing the world through prayer.

-This missions course is focused on evangelism.
+This course is focused on evangelism.
 We will tackle questions such as: What is the gospel (good news) that we are preaching to the nations?
 Should we focus more on relationship evangelism through friendships or preaching the gospel to strangers every time we have a chance?
 Is fear, judgment, and hell an okay motivation to come to Christ or should we focus more on how great God’s love and mercy is and the promises that are in store for those that come to him?
 What is the purpose of the law in bringing people to Christ?
 We will also study and learn different Gospel presentations and weigh those against different sermons in the book of Acts.

 During this missions course, we will be hearing from some of the greatest leaders in the church today.
 Everyone on the mission field is a leader in some capacity whether it is with supporters back home, other people on your team, or the people that you are trying to disciple.
 We will be talking about the laws of leadership, the character/heart of a leader, pitfalls of leadership, etc. This course will be sure to take you to the next level in leading those above, under, and beside you.
 We will also talk about elders, deacons, and church leadership structure.